Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting/index.md

       description: |
         The entity that will be used when aggregating the limits: `consumer`, `credential`, `ip`.
 If the `consumer` or the `credential` cannot be determined, the system will always fallback to `ip`.
     - name: policy
-      required: false
+      required: semi
+      value_in_examples: "local"
       default: '`cluster`'
       description: |
         The rate-limiting policies to use for retrieving and incrementing the limits.
 Available values are `local` (counters will be stored locally in-memory on the node), `cluster` (counters are stored in the datastore and shared across the nodes) and `redis` (counters are stored on a Redis server and will be shared across the nodes).
+In case of DB-less mode, atleast one of `local` or 'redis` must be specified.
+Please refer <a href="https://docs.konghq.com/hub/kong-inc/rate-limiting/#implementation-considerations">Implementation Considerations</a> for details on which policy should be used.
     - name: fault_tolerant
       required: false
       default: '`true`'